WordPress 4.9 has debuted, and this time the world’s most popular content management system has given developers plenty to like.

 Sandboxes have also been added and make it harder to save bad code, as does a new feature than warns that direct edits to plugins or themes could have nasty results.
 There’s also more scheduling features that can now see either content or new designs appear at designated times.

-The reply did not answer the question directly, as follows:
+The reply did not answer the question directly about WordPress 4.9, as follows:

 The goal of Gutenberg is not to put anyone out of business.
 It’s to evolve WordPress so there’s more business to be had in the future, for everyone.